yaleux/yaleui/src/styleguide/index.md

 ---

-## How to Use

-Make forms great and easy to use with the following rules:

-- Wrap checkboxes and radio buttons within labels for larger hit areas, and be sure to set the for, name, and id attributes for all applicable elements.
-- Series of checkboxes and radio buttons below within a `<ul class="inline-list">`.
-- Before selecting any set of fields to use for a required input, explore other options (e.g., radio buttons over select lists).

----

-## Learn All About Forms

-Check out the [Foundation Docs](http://foundation.zurb.com/sites/docs) to learn about how flexible our forms are for creating different layouts.
-It works perfectly with the grid to meet all your form needs.

----

 ## Form Layouts

 Form elements in Foundation are styled based on their type attribute rather than a class.
 Inputs in Foundation have another major advantage — they are full width by default.
 That means that inputs will run as wide as the column that contains them.
 However, you have two options which make these forms extremely versatile: